TV Pop Diaries

 Anarchy In The UK

-After appearing at the Lesser Free Trade Hall in Manchester on June 1976 the band get booked straight away for the late night rock show, hosted by Tony Wilson, also to be recorded in Manchester.
+After appearing at the Lesser Free Trade Hall in Manchester in June 1976 the band get booked straight away for an appearance on Tony Wilson's new rock show, also to be recorded in Manchester.
 Not giving one thought to what the bosses at Granada might think Wilson booked them for the last spot on the last show, just to be on the safe side, hoping for a quick getaway should it all go a bit Ken Tynan.
 Unexpected compromises were made however.
 Due to the anti-Semitic nature of Jordan's outfit swastikas on her jacket were taped over.
 It becomes the most notorious music appearance on TV, until December the same year that is.
 It was shown the following day by London Weekend in their Rock Festival strand from 12.00 - 12.30 am, the final programme of the day's output and like all TV in those days the final show would be followed by a film of Her Majesty, accompanied by God Save The Queen.
 Sex Pistols?
 God Save The Queen?

 Sandie Shaw

 'Miss Sandy Shaw' as she was referred to in Record Mirror was due to make her TV debut on the prime time Saturday night record show, promoting her first single released on the 10th July.
-However, union trouble at ITV meant that the recorded but cancelled edition of show due for broadcast on the 4th July would finally get an airing on the 18th July instead, elbowing Sandie's intended debut.
-She would eventually appear the following week on the 25th July 1964 show.
+However, union trouble at ITV meant that the recorded, but cancelled, edition of show due for broadcast on the 4th July would finally get an airing on the 18th July instead, elbowing Sandie's intended debut.
+She would eventually appear the following week on the 25th July 1964 edition.

 Rediffusion The Five O’Clock Club - Friday 24th July 1964